gwlucastrig/Tinfour/README.md

 it used to do something useful.
 To that end, I welcome ideas, requests, and recommendations for analysis tools and applications that would benefit the open source and scientific communities.
 Got something to say?
-You can contact me at <contact.tinfour@gmail.com>
+You can contact the Tinfour project at contact.tinfour@gmail.com